-• Diagnostic Procedure Manuals
+Diagnostic Procedure Manuals

-grams, charts and detailed illustrations.
+Diagnostic Procedure Manuals are filled with diagrams, charts and detailed illustrations.
 These practical manuals make it easy for students and technicians to find and fix problems on computer-controlled vehicle systems and features.
-They show exactly how to find and correct problems the first time, using step-bystep troubleshooting and drivability procedures, proven diagnostic tests and a complete list of all tools and equipment.
+They show exactly how to find and correct problems the first time, using step-by-step troubleshooting and drivability procedures, proven diagnostic tests and a complete list of all tools and equipment.